 Drones are increasingly being used for shooting at weddings, parties, architecture, vacations, and so on.
 Many YouTube vloggers are successfully using drones to record their reviews and B-rolls.
 But why limit yourself to just videos?

-Drone cameras are just as useful as a still camera with the added advantage that they can shoot from just about anywhere.
+Drone cameras are just as useful as still cameras with the added advantage that they can shoot from just about anywhere.
 A birdseye view of a car, or some variant, will make for a really interesting and unique shot.

 15. The Human Element